 Plastics have become an essential part of our economy.
-Their production increased from 2 Mt in 1950 to 380 Mt in 2015, making plastics the bulk material with the highest production growth globally .
-In 2015, the plastics sector was responsible for 4.5% of the global GHG emissions.
-Biomass use and recycling are two options that can significantly reduce both fossil feedstock use and the GHG emissions of the plastics sector4,9,15-17.
-Together, biomass use and recycling could contribute to a circular bioeconomy (CBE) for plastics, potentially even achieving negative CO2 emissions by sequestering biogenic carbon in plastic products.
-The circular bioeconomy evolved from an increasing link between the concepts of a circular economy (CE) and a bioeconomy since the EU action plan for the CE of 2015 and the updated European bioeconomy strategy of 2018.
+Their production increased from 2 Mt in 1950 to 380 Mt in 2015, making plastics the bulk material with the highest production growth globally ^{4,6}.
+In 2015, the plastics sector was responsible for 4.5% of the global GHG emissions8.
+Biomass use and recycling are two options that can significantly reduce both fossil feedstock use and the GHG emissions of the plastics sector^{4,9,15-17}.
+Together, biomass use and recycling could contribute to a circular bioeconomy (CBE) for plastics, potentially even achieving negative CO_2 emissions by sequestering biogenic carbon in plastic products.
+The circular bioeconomy evolved from an increasing link between the concepts of a circular economy (CE) and a bioeconomy since the EU action plan for the CE of 201528 and the updated European bioeconomy strategy of 201854.